Beginners

 Make sure the texts are not written into a homework book that will only be read by the teacher.
 Carefully designed me-books instill a sense of ownership to the learners.
 They will treat them with care and put a lot of effort into their entries.
 By sharing the me-books regularly in class, students learn from each other and set higher standards for themselves.

+Below you will find some of the free Me-books that were written without any templates.
 Click on the images to see them in full size.

 Click on the picture to read the Me-book